jnozzi/cocoadev.com/markdown/KeepingAnNSControlInTheResponderChain.md

 Hello everyone!

-I've been banging my head against a wall trying to solve this for the past day and a half, so now I turn to the gurus at General/CocoaDev for advice.
-I am implementing a canvas (an General/NSControl subclass) that keeps track of the currently selected tool (for modifying the image in the control), and I want to implement hot keys to switch between the tools.
+I've been banging my head against a wall trying to solve this for the past day and a half, so now I turn to the gurus at CocoaDev for advice.
+I am implementing a canvas (an NSControl subclass) that keeps track of the currently selected tool (for modifying the image in the control), and I want to implement hot keys to switch between the tools.
 I want it to automatically choose one tool when the command key is held down, another when the option key, and a third with the control key.

 I am using flagsChanged: to monitor for these key presses and everything works beautifully when the control is the key view, but when it is not, I can't trap the message.
 How can I get around this?

 I guess my initial impulse is to find a way to keep my view in the responder chain at all times, but I'm really not sure how to do this.
 Any suggestions would be greatly appreciated.
 Thanks!

---General/EliotSimcoe
+--EliotSimcoe

 ----